Are Dental Problems Hereditary?

 There are some valid issues that might come from your parents.
 These include the structure and shape of your mouth.
 If your parent has an overcrowded smile, it’s more likely that you will as well.

 Having crowded teeth makes you susceptible to cavities because they’re harder to clean.
 It’s essential that you take additional precautions if you suffer from close teeth.

 Your Habits are the Problem

 You can blame your parents for the shape of your mouth, but not how you take care of it.
 If you don’t brush diligently twice a day and floss once, you aren’t doing what you need to do.
 Your activities, diet, and health all impact the well-being of your mouth.
 Take responsibility and make the changes you need to have a healthy mouth.

 If you haven’t been taught how to clean your teeth, you might need a refresher course.
 Brush your teeth twice each day with fluoride toothpaste and a soft-bristled brush.
 Then, floss once, preferably at night.
 Eat a well-balanced diet and drink lots of water.

 Teach your children the right way to care for their mouths as well, so they don’t need to blame you in the future.
 If you work with them and make the experience fun, they’ll want to care for their teeth.

-If you aren’t sure what the reason is for your poor dental health, make an appointment with the dentist.
+If you aren’t sure what the reason is for your poor dental health, make an appointment with Dr. Bao.
 Not only can they perform an exam and let you know where you’re going wrong, but they will have the treatments available to make it right for you.
 Then, you can stop blaming your parents for your oral health.